jrosen48/utk-homepage/content/post/2020-04-08-data-science-in-education-using-r-by-and-beyond-the-numbers.md

 [*Data Science in Education Using R*](http://datascienceineducation.com/) is done!

-Here's us, right around when we clicked "send" on an email with links/attachments for what was a two-year project.
+Here's us (with a few of us a bit in the dark), right around when we clicked "send" on an email with links/attachments for what was a two-year project.

 <p align="center">
 ![](/post/2020-04-08-data-science-in-education-using-r-by-and-beyond-the-numbers_files/image (1).png)